 In 2013, the news of Angelina Jolie’s preventative double mastectomy shocked the world.
 Her decision seemed like a radical response to the risk of developing breast cancer.
 But as it turns out, for many people with an increased genetic risk of breast cancer, doctors recommend this preventative surgery.
 So, how do you know if you have a genetic risk of breast cancer?

 We chatted to Shelley Macaulay, the genetic counselling manager at the Division of Human Genetics of the National Health Laboratory Service, about how genetic testing works and who should get tested.
 Here is what she had to say:

+What is the BRCA gene?
 There are two BRCA (literally “breast cancer”) genes that every person has within their DNA: BRCA1 and BRCA2.
 When these genes are functioning normally they act as tumour suppressor genes.
 Their role is to prevent tumours from forming.
 However, if you have a mutation, which is a fault, in one of the genes, the gene loses its tumour suppressor function and you are predisposed to developing cancer.